 Separation anxiety is a behavioural condition that causes a dog to feel intense distress when left alone.

 As a result, the dog may become destructive when you leave.
 This can include frantically digging at carpets and rugs.
-They may also dig the edge of a room to try and escape.
+The dog may also dig the edge of a room to try and escape.

-Separation anxiety is a serious condition that can be difficult to solve.
+Separation anxiety in dogs is a serious condition that can be difficult to solve.
 If you suspect your dog suffers from separation anxiety, you should always contact a professional behaviourist.

-Now we’ve gone through the most common reasons for carpet scratching, here’s an overview of the most likely causes in specific situations.
+Now we’ve gone through the most common reasons for a dog carpet scratching, here’s an overview of the most likely causes in specific situations.

 Before Laying Down